CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 5. Switch to the hosting image and copy the published output to the final image
 6. Set the entrypoint to the binary output of the main project

-## 3.2 Modify the project to include Media
+## 3.2 Modify the UmbWeb.csproj project file to include Media

 In order to include the media files which came with the template, in VS Code you need to add the following to the UmbWeb.csproj project file.